-Prepared by Gary Forrester, Clemson Extension Service, Clemson University.
+Revised by Terasa Lott, Water Resources Agent, Clemson Extension 05/15.
+Originally prepared by Gary Forrester, Clemson Extension.
 Revised by Joey Williamson, HGIC Extension Agent, Clemson University.
-(New 05/06.)
+New 05/06.

 Water is a precious natural resource that should be conserved in all endeavors concerning landscape management.
 In urban areas as much as 60% of all water usage goes to maintaining landscapes.
 Much of this water is applied to high water-demanding landscapes or wasted through inefficient use.
 To stop excessive water use, landscapes should be designed to be as water-efficient, as possible.

 These water-efficient landscapes should incorporate seven basic principles: